State school property management and POD

 - supporting you when property at your school is affected by disasters or other problems

 - monitoring your compliance so we can assure Government that you're using the funding well and caring for property at your school.

-We notify you, boards of trustees of state schools, of your responsibilities for managing school property in a Property Occupancy Document (POD).
+We notify you, the board of a state schools, of your responsibilities for managing school property in a Property Occupancy Document (POD).

 - upgrade and modernise your school buildings